 Spring marks the anticipated shift in seasons; as the days get longer, new shoots emerge and bird songs become a welcome daily tune.
-Typically, it also represents an exciting time for Raincoast Conservation Foundation with the start of our busy field season, as Raincoast scientists work throughout the iconic regions of British Columbia’s coast.
-The Achiever takes to BC’s coastal waters after a long winter of decommission, and youth get inspired about the coast through our Salish Sea Emerging Stewards program.
+Typically, it represents an exciting time for Raincoast science teams with the start of our busy field season and work throughout iconic regions of British Columbia’s coast.
+The Achiever takes to BC’s coastal waters after a winter of maintenance, and youth get inspired through our Salish Sea Emerging Stewards program.
 This year, however, due to the pandemic, old-growth temperate rainforests and the sight of our marine mammal neighbours are replaced with our urban and suburban settings, and the inside of our living rooms.

 Our Salish Sea Emerging Stewards program, which focuses on experiential and place-based learning, looks very different this year.
 The program typically takes youth on a journey through the Salish Sea to discover their coast and create a connection to place.
 While there is no substitute for physically engaging with the ecologically and culturally important places we typically visit, we have developed a way to inform and inspire digitally.